 Phase in Blazor Diagram Component

-The Phase is a subprocess that splits each lane either horizontally or vertically based on the swimlane orientation.
-Multiple phases can be added to the swimlane.
+The Phase divides each lane horizontally or vertically based on the swimlane orientation.
+Multiple phases can be added to a swimlane.

 How to Create an Empty Phase

-You can create a Phase and add it to the Phases collection of the Swimlane.
+Create a Phase and add it to the Phases collection of the swimlane.

-The following code example explains how to add a phase at the swimlane.
+The following code example explains how to add a phase to a swimlane.

 @using Syncfusion.Blazor.Diagram